-- Assess your financial situation.
-If your financial situation is stable and you can comfortably afford your monthly payments — even if they increase — then you may be able to take on a mortgage with a shorter term or an adjustable interest rate.
+If your financial situation is stable and you can comfortably afford a loan’s monthly payments — even if they increase — then you may be able to take on a mortgage with a shorter term or an adjustable interest rate.
 But if your income is subject to change or you’re concerned about costs, then you might want to go the safer route with a fixed interest rate and longer loan term.

-- See what programs you qualify for.
-If your credit score is low, or you can’t afford a 20% down payment, then an FHA mortgage can help you buy a home sooner.
-Veterans or prospective homebuyers in rural areas can look into a VA loan or USDA mortgage, respectively.
+If your credit score is low, or you can’t afford a large down payment, then an FHA mortgage could help you buy a home sooner.
+Qualified veterans or homebuyers in rural areas can look into a VA loan or USDA mortgage, respectively.

 Consider how long you plan on owning the home